 In addition to the conveniences of grocery shopping, we also have many more modern appliances to help us with food preparation.
 For example, many of us have electric refrigerators and freezers, which our grandmothers did not have.
 Some of us may even have had grandmothers who relied on an icebox rather than an electric refrigerator.

-And even though today’s conveniences provide a measure of ease that was lacking in Grandma’s day, there is still wisdom to be found in her ways.
-Her knowledge of home economics was superior.
-Because without having the options we have today, Grandma had to be self-reliant and depended on skills she learned at the apron of her mother, and on the front lines of feeding her family.
+And yet, Grandma’s always managed because her knowledge of home economics was superior.
+Without having the options we have today, Grandma had to be self-reliant and depended on her skills and know-how.
 Skills like from-scratch cooking, shopping for food on a budget, keeping a pantry and root cellar, frugality, preparedness, and, in some cases, even growing food.
 And this knowledge, all but nearly forgotten, is still relevant.
 I mean, wouldn’t most of us like to save money, serve healthy meals, and sharpen our home cooking skills a bit?

 To be clear, in sharing this list, I’m not trying to romanticize the past or shame us into doing things exactly the way Grandma did it.
 And I feel sure that my great-grandmother, the president of her local homemaker’s association in West Virginia, would have used a boxed cake mix now and again if they were available to her.
 And my grandma might have even traded in her stovetop pressure cooker for an Instant Pot.
 Grandma knew that life is hard work, and there should be no shame in making it all a little bit easier now and then.

 So, in honor of all of our grandmothers (and our grandfathers, too, because one of mine happened to be a great cook), here’s my list of 25 tips, tricks, and bits of kitchen wisdom from Grandma’s kitchen: